 Existing serviced properties will generally be deemed by us to have already contributed NCC charges for one RET, unless specific information on that property indicates otherwise.
 Refunds are not payable by us where a development reduces the RET on a property.

-Non Standard NCCs are applied in accordance with our approved New Customer Contributions Negotiating Framework, effective 2018-2023.
+Non Standard NCCs are applied in accordance with our approved New Customer Contributions Negotiating Framework (PDF), effective 2023-28.